gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

    authentication, data integrity protection, and data replay protection for SCTP packets after the SCTP association has been established.
-It is dependent on a key management function that is defined seperately to achieve all these capabilities.
+It is dependent on a key management function that is defined separately to achieve all these capabilities.
 The key management function uses an API to provision the SCTP association's DTLS chunk protection with key-material to enable and rekey the protection operations.